-DFPS shall address unique challenges facing youth in conservatorship transitioning to independence pursuant to Tex.
+DFPS has a duty to address unique challenges facing youth in conservatorship transitioning to independence, including efforts to improve transition planning and providing experiential life skills-training.
+Tex.
 Fam.
-Code § 264.121, including efforts to improve transition planning and providing experiential life skills-training.
+Code § 264.121.
+The life skills-training must include instruction on financial literacy including, but not limited to, understanding the timeline to file taxes, protecting against identity theft, and preparing a budget.
 Tex.
 Fam.
-Code § 264.121(a)(1) and Tex.
-Fam.
-Code § 264.121(a-1) and (a-2).
+Code § 264.121(a-2).

 DFPS must conduct an independent living skills (ILS) assessment for all youth 16 and older in DFPS Temporary or Permanent Managing Conservatorship and must conduct an ILS assessment for all youth 14 and older in DFPS Permanent Managing Conservatorship.
 Tex.
 Fam.
 Code § 264.121(a-3) and (a-4).
 DFPS must annually update the youth's ILS assessment to determine the skills acquired by the youth during the preceding year.
-DFPS also must coordinate with child welfare stakeholders to develop a plan to standardize the Preparation for Adult Living (PAL) curriculum used around the state by providers.
 Tex.
 Fam.
-Code § 264.121(a-5) and (a-6).
+Code § 264.121(a-5).
+DFPS also must coordinate with child welfare stakeholders to develop a plan to standardize the Preparation for Adult Living (PAL) curriculum used around the state by providers.
 Tex.
 Fam.
+Code § 264.121(a-6).

-Code § 264.121(i) relates to transition planning.
-DFPS shall ensure that the transition plan for each youth 16 years of age or older includes provisions to assist the youth in managing the youth's housing needs after the youth leaves foster care, including provisions that:
+DFPS must ensure that the transition plan for each youth 16 years of age or older includes provisions to assist the youth in managing the youth's housing needs after the youth leaves foster care, including provisions that: